Remote Operated Vehicle for Underwater Surveillance

 Abstract

-This project focuses on the design and development of a next-generation Remotely Operated Vehicle (ROV) at Potential Robotics, blending mechanical design, electronics, and advanced autonomy.
-From building a proprietary controller using PixHawk and MavROS to implementing multimodal sensor fusion for underwater localization, this ROV project was an end-to-end challenge in harsh aquatic environments.
-The work spanned hardware prototyping, custom ROS-based architectures, thruster testing, and a web-based digital twin UI — all aimed at pushing underwater robotics closer to reliable real-world deployment.
+This project focuses on the design and development of a next-generation Remotely Operated Vehicle (ROV) built from the ground up at Potential Engineering, blending mechanical design, electronics, and autonomy.
+From architecting a ROS based controller using PixHawk and MavROS to implementing multimodal sensor fusion for underwater localization, this was an end-to-end challenge in harsh aquatic environments.
+My work spanned hardware prototyping, custom ROS-based architectures, thruster testing, and a web-based digital twin UI all aimed at pushing underwater robotics closer to reliable real-world deployment.

 Introduction

-Underwater environments present some of the toughest challenges in robotics: low visibility, unreliable GPS, unpredictable currents, and high hardware stress.
-At Potential Robotics, I worked on developing a robust ROV platform that could not only handle these challenges but also provide accurate localization, reliable control, and intuitive operator interfaces.
+Underwater environments are hostile to everything robotics relies on: low visibility, no GPS, no wireless communications, high drag, and constant hardware stress.
+At Potential Engineering, I led the software development of a full-stack ROV platform designed and built entirely from scratch.
+One that could handle these challenges while providing accurate localization, reliable control, and intuitive operator interfaces.

 Motivation